CROH-Lab/Standard-Operating-Procedures/Sediment Characterization.md

 |![Picture1](https://github.com/user-attachments/assets/b79a56b8-4822-492e-ab1f-ac84d48e3a98)|![Picture1](https://github.com/user-attachments/assets/cf2bb9d7-947f-4f1a-ab17-893eb00248c3)|![Picture1](https://github.com/user-attachments/assets/e333aad3-e35d-4f28-965e-626f0449333a)|
 |:---:|:---:|:---:|

-### *Compositoin Burns*
+### *Composition Burns*
 - 100°C for 10 hours
   - Use drying oven
-  - After 10 hours at 100°C,  place crucibles into desiccator with vent overnight Cool overnight in the oven.
+  - After 10 hours at 100°C, place crucibles into desiccator with vent overnight.
+Cool overnight in the oven.
 Once cool, weigh crucibles and record weights (removal of all moisture)
 - 500°C for 12 hours
   - Use muffle furnace.
 Place crucibles inside before turning on, but allow at least 45 minutes for furnace to reach temperature before starting 12-hr timer.
   - After 12 hours at 500°C, use gloves and tongs to transfer crucibles to desiccator with vent overnight Cool overnight in the muffle furnace or until furnace is cool.